isaaguilar/terraform-operator-website/content/docs/getting-started/installation.md

 ---

 <div class="note">
 Generally, the helm chart is kept up-to-date with the latest stable release of Terraform Operator.
-Which means, the helm-chart still uses a lower version of Terraform Operator by default.

-However, the documentation on this website is being constructed for version >= <code>v0.4.x</code>.
-Slight modifications to the templates may need to be made for the chart to work with >= <code>v0.4.0</code>.
+However, the Terraform Operator <code>v0.5.0</code> release is not yet ready for installation with the current helm-chart release.
+Please use the <code>kubectl</code> install method instead.
 </div>